Omega x Swatch: decryption of a collaboration

 Today, following the grouping of these brands under the umbrella of the Swatch Group, the calibers are produced through a common structure: ETA.

-But even if Omega and Swatch are part of the same very industrially integrated group, a collaboration between the two brands does not necessarily lead to a successful collaboration.
+But even if Omega and Swatch are part of the same industrially integrated group, a collaboration between the two brands does not necessarily lead to a successful collaboration.
 To do this, there are principles to respect.

-THE GENERAL PRINCIPLES OF A SUCCESSFUL COLLABORATION
+GENERAL PRINCIPLES OF SUCCESSFUL COLLABORATION

-Good mouth
+Good face

 Example with the collaboration between BonneGueule and Lucallaccio .

-Good mouth
+Good face

 The example of a highly publicized collaboration in the world of clothing between a luxury house and a fast fashion brand

-good quality good-natured collaboration
+good quality good face collaboration

 Finally, the chemistry between the two teams is essential because it would be difficult to carry out any project if one of the parties does not share the same objective and the same energy as the other.